 School of Nursing Established as Part of Health Sciences Faculty

 In 1946-1947, McMaster was ready to try again.
 Miss Gladys Sharp was hired as the first director She was hired by McMaster University in 1946 to lay down the foundations for a nursing education programme, create a plan, hire staff and faculty, and construct a curriculum.
 In November 1946, the School of Nursing was accredited by the Nurses Registration Act of Ontario.
 Sharp created the first curriculum.
 Having done that, she resigned in May 1949.
 She said, "I had reached the point where I hadn't the background to do more; I had gone as far as I could; I had done the spade work, which I felt was well and truly done; the basic foundations were sound and it seemed wise to find someone to go on from this point."
 That someone was Alma Reid, who replaced her as Director in 1948 staying until her retirement in 1970.

 In 1974 the School of Nursing became part of the newly-created Faculty of Health Sciences and moved into the McMaster University Medical Centre.
-The graduates receive a Bachelor of Health Sciences in Nursing degree upon graduation.
+The graduates receive a Bachelor of Science in Nursing degree upon graduation.